ngtwolf/vibe-infrastructure/IMPLEMENTATION_GUIDE.md

 **Obtaining the protocols**:

 **Option 1 - This Repository**: The complete protocol files are included in this repository.
-Copy `networkguide.mdc` and `networkteam.mdc` from the root directory to your `.cursor/rules/` directory (for Cursor IDE) or upload them as project knowledge (for Claude.ai/Claude Desktop).
+Copy `networkguide.mdc` and `networkteam.mdc` from the root directory to your `.cursor/rules/` directory (for Cursor IDE) or set them up as rules in the appropriate rules directory for other AI assistants (check your AI assistant's documentation for the exact location).

 **Option 2 - Create Your Own**: Use the specifications in this Implementation Guide to create your own protocol files.
 The key sections are documented above (Team Structure, Core Workflow, Documentation Standards, etc.), and you can customize them for your specific needs.

 For Cursor IDE, protocol files should be placed in `.cursor/rules/` directory.
-For other AI assistants, they should be provided as system instructions or project context.
+For other AI assistants, they should be set up as rules (not as project knowledge or general context).

 ### Required Protocol Components